KITmetricslab/tadda/README.md

 + The files _ged_cm_postpatch.parquet_ and _skeleton_cm_africa.parquet_ were retrieved from https://github.com/UppsalaConflictDataProgram/views_competition/tree/main/data (published under Creative Commons Attribution-NonCommercial 4.0 International Public License).

 **Results**
+contains the files associated with the determination of the optimal window size as well as Table 2 and 3
++ The file _average_scores_for_different_window_lengths.csv_ shows that w=5 would be optimal for minimizing TADDA1 via TADDA1_OPF
++ The files _individual_predictions_w9.csv_ and _individual_losses_w9.csv_ contain the predictions for the log-changes in fatalities and corresponding losses for each African country, month in 395:495, OPF and lead time s=2,...,7
++ The file _average_scores_w9.csv_ contains the central results presented in Table 2
++ The file _results/empirical_quantiles_w9.csv_ is the basis of Table 3

 ### **Simulation**
 contains code to reproduce illustrative figures and small simulation examples